fedoranimus/todoist-api/source/includes/_livenotifications.md

 seq_no | Required.
 Notification sequence number.
 from_user | Optional.
 User data, useful on `share_invitation_sent`.
 project_name | Optional.
-The project name, useful for `share_invitation_*` where you may not have the project in the local model. invitation_secret | Optional.
+The project name, useful for `share_invitation_*` where you may not have the project in the local model. invitation_id | Optional.
+The invitation id.
+Useful for accepting/rejecting invitations. invitation_secret | Optional.
+The invitation secret key.
 Useful for accepting/rejecting invitations.

 Here are the extra properties for the `share_invitation_sent` type of live notifications: